Skip to content

 There is always a conflict b/w efficiency vs equity.

-optimization to maximize output with minimum input
+Efficiency optimization to maximize output with minimum input doing things right

-upholding social norms, benefitting society/the world
+Equity Upholding morals, social norms, benefitting society/the world

 Rivalry of consumption

-When the availability of a product is independent of its consumption
+Non-rivalled Availability of a product is independent of its consumption

 That's one of the best things of digital revolution: it has enabled non-rivalry